ChrisPritchard/tiny-ray-caster/README.md

   - to open/view ppm files, I had to install **gimp** on windows.
   - on linux/osx, it might be easier to install & use **display** in the terminal
   - ppm is an uncompressed image format, so is not generally recommended for images (which is probably why the support is so poor, plus its almost 40 years old)
+- basic raycasting for wolfenstein 3D-esque rendering
+  - the 'fish-eye' issue when rendering is something I learned more about (specifically how to solve it) from **[The Black Book](http://fabiensanglard.net/gebbwolf3d/)**' by Fabien Sanglard.
+I recommend it.
+- SDL2 Interop and Interop and general
+  - My implementation is a combination of replicating what Dmitry did, with a conversion of the interop declarations by Flibit